Health effects from exposure to contaminated air may vary from short term effects to long lasting chronic effects.

 WHAT CAN BE DONE IF YOU SUSPECT EXPOSURE TO CONTAMINATED AIR AND ADVERSE EFFECTS OR YOU ARE CONCERNED ABOUT…

-Obtain a copy of the FAA funded Health Care providers Guide, by clicking the following links, both quick-reference Health Care Providers' Guide
+Obtain a copy of the FAA funded Health Care providers Guide, by clicking the following links for the quick-reference Health Care Providers’ Guide and the Full Version.

 Ensure you take these to all medical appointments.